The American Journal of Psychiatry

 Official Journal of the American Psychiatric Association

-The American Journal of Psychiatry’s latest Impact Factor is up to 14.721
+The American Journal of Psychiatry’s latest Impact Factor is 13.559 according to the recently released 2013 Journal Citation Reports® (Thomson Reuters, 2014).

 The American Journal of Psychiatry Named One of the Top 100 Most Influential